vl4ds/Documentation/ref-docs/app-state-ref.rst

             log.debug "The numberValue of this event is ${evtNumberValue}" log.debug "evt.numberValue instanceof BigDecimal? ${evtNumberValue instanceof BigDecimal}" } catch (e) {
-            log.debug "Trying to get the numberValue for ${myState.name} threw an exception: $e" }
+            log.debug("Trying to get the numberValue for ${myState.name} threw an exception", e) }
     }